PrashanthKumar0/Center-Or-Death-2/README.md

     I am just Done with it 😑.
     I feel like i am wasting my time on stupid game rather than learning C++.
-    I will be glad if someone took this away and do whatever they need and just leme.
+    I will be glad if someone took this away and do whatever they need and just leme Know about it.